Paloma Fernández Pérez: Education

-Studies
+Research

 Fernández Pérez has studied the influence of entrepreneurial networks in the creation and expansion of businesses in developing economies of past, and present times.
 Her focus has been family businesses and how family-owned and managed firms have been resilient and enduring forms of reducing uncertainty and transaction costs across borders and time.
 Alone or in collaborative articles and books Fernández Pérez has presented a long-term overview of evolution and transformation of relevant strategies of large Spanish family firms regarding: gender roles, training and education, professionalization of management, internationalization, networking and collective action.

 She has also published Un siglo y medio de trefilería en España.
 Rivière y Moreda (Barcelona, Trivium 2004), has coedited with P. Pascual Del metal al motor.
 Innovación y atraso en la historia de la industria metalmecánica española (Bilbao, FBBVA 2007), coedited with M. B. Rose Innovation and Entrepreneurial Networks in Europe (Oxford, Routledge 2009), with Andrea Colli The endurance of Family businesses (Cambridge University PRess 2013), with Jeff Fear and Christina Lubinski Family Multinationals (Routledge 2013), and with Andrea Lluch Familias empresarias y empresas familiares en América Latina y España (Bilbao 2015).
 She is writing a book for Emerald Publishers about the emergence of a managerial revolution in large hospitals of the world in the first decades of the 20th century.

 Fernández Pérez has organized several panel sessions for the European Business History Association and the Spanish Association of Economic History.
 She is member of the Asociación Española de Historia Económica, the Society for Spanish and Portuguese Historical Studies, the European Business History Association and the Business History Conference.
 She has been member of the council board of the EBHA, and Trustee of the BHC.
 She has been refereeing articles and/or reviewing books for Revista de Historia Industrial, Investigaciones de Historia Económica, Revista de Historia Económica, Business History, and Enterprise&Society, among others.
 She is member of the council board of the Centre of Studies in Economics and Economic History Antoni de Capmany from Universitat de Barcelona, and of the Entrepreneurial History Discussion Papers website.